rutwikfegade/Computer-Vision-Enabled-Servo-Control-Implementing-OpenCV-in-Python-for-Precision-Robotics/README.md

 ## Controlling servo using opencv python
-The colour of the object is used to detect it, and then a contour is made around it.
-After that, we calculate the moment and use it to find the object's centre.
-This centre assists us in determining the location of the object within the box.
-Now, the data of the object's movement is communicated to the Arduino via serial port, and the servo is moved accordingly.
-The middle line divides the box into left and right as shown in the video.
+The object is located using its colour, after which a contour is drawn around it.
+The moment is then calculated and used to determine the object's centre.
+We can locate the object inside the box with the help of this centre.
+Now, the Arduino receives information about the object's movement via a serial port, and the servo is moved accordingly.
+As seen in the video, the middle line divides the box into the left and the right.